sijuswamy/sijuswamy/README.md

 ### **Upcoming Sessions:**

-* `Data Analytics Using R Programming`, Five days workshop organized by Department of Computer Science, Vimal Jyothi College of Engineering, Kannur, from September 28 to October 1, 2023
+* `Data Analytics Using R Programming`, Five days workshop organized by Department of Computer Science, Vimal Jyothi College of Engineering, Kannur, from October 11 to October 15, 2023
 ## New sessions offered

 ⚡**Foundations of Quantum Computing**